API and SDKs

 - HTTP method and route details for every endpoint.

-- Authentication requirements and status code documentation.
+- Status code documentation.

-Authentication and Base URL
+Kothar API Authentication and Base URL

-All API requests are served from:
+Kothar API requests are served from:

 https://api.kotharcomputing.com